jameskimmel/opinions_about_tech_stuff/network stuff/Wi-Fi.md

 There will be a cable either way because the Mesh or AP needs power from somewhere.
 In my opinion, it is in many cases easier to connect an AP or mesh node by PoE (LAN cable that also transmits power from a PoE-capable switch) than by a wall outlet.
 What most people have a hard time understanding is that an AP or a mesh node is just a repeater.
 It can only repeat what it received previously.
 Bad input = bad output.
 Remember that I think that 2,4 is mostly useless?
 Well, some manufacturers like Unifi or AVM think so too.
-That is why they won't offer the repeater getting 2,4GHz as input, only 5GHz.
+That is why they won't offer the repeater connecting to your router over 2,4GHz, only 5GHz!
 But that gets us to another problem, 5GHz has a pretty limited range.
 So you have to place it pretty close to your router or use multiple repeaters.
 If possible, always use a cable connection.

 *Where should I place my repeater?*